enowars/enowars7-service-yvm/documentation/README.md

 The first two allow access to both flag stores, the last only compromises the `classes/` flag store.

-Each vuln has a corresponding commit on the `fixed` branch.
+Each vuln is fixed by a commit on the `fixed` branch.

 ### Path Traversal via `token` cookie